cylead/COVID-19-Vaccination-Data-Visualization/README.md

 </p>

 ### Analysis
-* We surprisingly found out that the number of Gibraltar is more than 100, read the [news](https://www.standard.co.uk/news/uk/gibraltar-covid-vaccination-programme-entire-adult-population-b924942.html) here for more details.
+* We surprisingly found out that the number of Gibraltar is more than 100, read the [news](https://www.standard.co.uk/news/uk/gibraltar-covid-vaccination-programme-entire-adult-population-b924942.html) for more details.
 * The various color makes it hard to analyze, so we just focus on the European countries and get the following chart of `total_vaccinations_per_hundred`.
 <p align="center">
 <img src="./figs/total_eu.gif" width="80%" >